johndwatt/Credit-Quest-2238/README.md

 -An traveling adventurer that needs to snack - title is "the adventurers journey" or something
     warmth, hunger, sleep
     morphs at certain levels to become stronger? level up?
-//A space smuggler making deliveries or soemthing - he upgrades his spaceship after a certain number of levels.
-You ahve to keep the spaceship running and working until you make enough money to retire.
+***A space smuggler making deliveries or soemthing - he upgrades his spaceship after a certain number of levels.
+You ahve to keep the spaceship running and working until you make enough money to retire.***

 === Overall Idea ===
 A spaceship that gains credits as it flies through the galaxy.
 To keep getting credits, you have to keep the spaceship working by pressing buttons on the control panel.
 Once the player reaches 1 million credits, they have enough to retire and win the game.
 However, if the spaceship is not maintained, it will blow up.